 Remember that if you are selling something locally, to always be safe.
 Always meet in a public place and always make sure that you run some errands before going home after to make sure you aren’t followed.
 Most people you sell to will be safe, but you never know and should always think about your safety first.

-I hope that this list has helped you find ways to save money and make this holiday season a little bit less stressful.
-Check out some of our other holiday posts below.
+I hope that this list has helped you find ways how to survive if you can’t afford Christmas this year so you can make this holiday season a little bit less stressful.